 At the same time, Vijay was trying to raise finance to open a chemist's shop.
 Thanks to the generosity of his uncle, who offered to be a guarantor on a loan for £6,000, Vijay opened his first pharmacy in Leigh-on-Sea, Essex, in 1975.
 The business grew rapidly, ultimately developing into a chain of 20 outlets.
 In the early 1980s the company then expanded into buying and supplying medicines for its own chain, and then diversified into supplying hospitals and wholesalers.
 It was at this time that Bhikhu joined the business to bring some financial control to the fast-growing operation.
 In 1984, the brothers founded Waymade Healthcare and some years later sold all but three of their pharmacies to concentrate on the supply of high quality, affordable medicines for those who need it most, particularly the elderly.
 And their mission today is to continue this work.

 In 2003 a new division, Amdipharm, was formed to spearhead the international growth of the company.
 Since finding success in the UK and globally, the brothers have been able to pursue goals more personal to them.
 They have persuaded their mother to move to England to enjoy her well-earned retirement, while being near to them and their growing families.
 They have also been incredibly philanthropic.
 They have opened a new school in their native town in Kenya to help give the children there a chance of a better education and lifestyle; sponsored medical camps in India, offering surgical procedures to treat blindness and physical disabilities; and ran a continuing programme in the setting-up of much-needed water wells.
 The latest feather in their cap is the Waymade College of Education at Vidyanagar University in Gujarat.
-The aim of this College is to enhance the English language skills of students for the betterment of themselves and others.
+The aim of this

 Both men are still very much hands-on when it comes to the business.
 When he has time, Vijay can still be found working at his first shop in Leigh-on-Sea.
 After all, as he says, it is his vocation.
 Although now part of a truly international company, Waymade still employs several hundred people at its office in Basildon, and the group has recently completed a number of deals with multinationals giving them rights to sell products throughout Europe, the Middle and Far East, Australia and New Zealand, and most recently in Latin America.
 In total their products are available in more than 100 countries.